 Today in Merrill, only a portion of the grade remains.
 The portion in Merrill was used into the 1990s to serve some local industry.

-The rail beds from Downtown Merrill to the west side of Merrill, including the Wisconsin are planned to become part of the Riverbend Trail in the future.
+The rail beds from Downtown Merrill to the west side of Merrill, including the Wisconsin River Bridge are planned to become part of the Riverbend Trail in the future.

-This bridge is the largest bridge in Merrill, and likely the most interesting in Lincoln County.
+This bridge is the largest bridge in Merrill, and one of several interesting structures in Lincoln County.

-The island was once home to a major log processing industry, which is now gone.
+The island that this bridge connects was once home to a major log processing industry, which is now gone.
 Today, the island is heavily overgrown, and the railroad ties rotted out.

 The trestle approach has signs of age, as it was likely last rebuilt in the 1970s.